Moving to Jamaica

 When we asked expats and global nomads about the quality of medical care in Jamaica, they replied:

 "Jamaica has a well-developed healthcare system, with both public and private hospitals and clinics providing a range of medical services.
 The public healthcare system is free for Jamaican citizens, while private healthcare is available for those who can afford it.
 The country has a number of highly trained doctors and nurses, and a wide range of medical services are available, including general medicine, dentistry, optometry, and mental health services.
 Jamaica also has a number of specialized medical centers, such as the University Hospital of the West Indies, which provides advanced medical care.
-In addition, the country has a number of pharmacies and health centers that provide basic medical services," commented one expat who moved to Jamaica.
+In addition, the country has a number of pharmacies and health centers that provide basic medical services," wrote one expat living in Jamaica.

 About the Author